ductrl/ductrl.github.io/_pages/about.md

 I am a high school student at [High School for the Gifted, VNU-HCM](https://ptnk.edu.vn/), with a strong passion for **Computer Science**, **Psychology** and **Music**.
 My name can be pronounced as "Duke", though I'm also happy to be called as _Mike_ or _Lee_.

-My research interest is the intersections of **Machine Learning** and **Psychology**, specifically **Alzheimer's Disease**.
+My research interest is the intersections of **Psychology** (specifically **Alzheimer's Disease**) and **Artificial Intelligence**.
 I aim to **use my knowledge of Machine Learning to aid elderly people suffering from Alzheimer's disease**.
 The topic of _applying Machine Learning to Music_ has also caught my interest recently, as well as _Music Therapy_ - a method with great potential that has yet to be utilized in Vietnam.

 **Knowing how the things I'm studying and researching can make an impact and improve others' quality of life is important to me, hence why I find it essential to apply my knowledge to many projects, big or small**.